Lane Kenworthy, The Good Society

 As figure 2 shows, the United States is the only rich democratic nation in which a nontrivial share of the population lacks health insurance.
-As of 2015, approximately 91% of Americans are insured.
+As of 2015, approximately 91% of Americans were insured.

 Because health insurance is very expensive, people with limited income are inclined to go without, despite the risk.
 That’s especially true of those who are young and/or healthy.
 And when the healthiest don’t buy health insurance, insurers not only receive fewer premiums (payments) but also pay out more per customer.
 To offset this, they charge more for the insurance they offer, which further reduces the number who can afford to buy it.

 The chief way to facilitate access to health insurance is for government to help.
 Government can purchase insurance directly, it can provide a subsidy to people to help offset the cost of insurance, it can subsidize employers (via a tax break) to encourage them to offer health insurance for their employees, and it can require that individuals purchase insurance.
 In the US, there have been two significant leaps in insurance coverage in the past half century, one in the 1960s and the other in the 2010s (figure 2).
 In both instances the driver was an expansion of government insurance provision or subsidization: Medicare and Medicaid were created in the mid-1960s, and the Affordable Care Act, passed in 2010, took full effect beginning in 2014.
-The Affordable Care Act has expanded health insurance through an assortment of means: expansion of Medicaid, subsidies for direct purchase on exchanges, tax credits to small businesses to encourage them to offer insurance to their employees, allowing young adults to remain on their parents’ insurance policy through age 25, preventing insurers from denying coverage to persons with a preexisting condition, and a fine for people who don’t have insurance (“individual mandate”).22
+The Affordable Care Act has expanded health insurance through an assortment of means: expansion of Medicaid, subsidies for direct purchase on exchanges, tax credits to small businesses to encourage them to offer insurance to their employees, allowing young adults to remain on their parents’ insurance policy until age 26, and preventing insurers from denying coverage to persons with a preexisting condition.22

-Americans currently get health insurance in the following ways: 56% employer-based private, 16% direct purchase private, 16% Medicare, 20% Medicaid, 5% Veterans Administration (VA).23 The remainder, 9%, are uninsured.
+Americans currently get health insurance in the following ways: 55% employer-based private, 14% direct purchase private, 18% Medicare, 18% Medicaid, 4% current military or Veterans Administration (VA).23 The remainder, 9%, are uninsured.
 (These percentages sum to more than 100% because some people have more than one source of coverage.)